-The Raccoon River Valley Trail is a 56-mile-long paved trail along the branches of the Raccoon River through Greene, Guthrie, and Dallas Counties.
-You will experience the communities of Jefferson, Cooper, Herndon, Yale, Panora, Linden, Redfield, Adel and Waukee.
+The Raccoon River Valley Trail is an 89-mile-long paved trail along the branches of the Raccoon River through Greene, Guthrie, and Dallas Counties.
+This includes a 72 mile loop, making it the longest hard surfaced loop trail in the nation.
+You will experience the communities of Jefferson, Cooper, Herndon, Yale, Panora, Linden, Redfield, Adel, Waukee, Dallas Center, Minburn, Perry, Dawson, and Jamaica.
 Going east the RRVT connects with the extensive trail system in Iowa's capital city of Des Moines.
 Your trail experience will take you from a very vibrant metropolitan area out into some great small towns located in one of the most productive agricultural regions of the world.
 Along the way you will find the food, beverages, entertainment, scenery, accommodations and ambience that will make every visit to the RRVT a memorable one.

 Location